Dawie0/PortfolioProject/README.md

   2. Files were then uploaded to Big Query to begin data exploration and cleaning.

-Please find .csv files in repository.
+Please find compressed files containing .csv files in repository.